cselab/Mirheo/docs/source/user/installation.rst

 Tools description
 -----------------

-ymr.load
+mir.load
 ~~~~~~~~

 This tool is not executable but need to be sourced instead.
-This simply contains the list of of possible modules required by YMeRo.
+This simply contains the list of of possible modules required by Mirheo.
-``ymr.load.post`` is similar and contains modules required only for postprocessing as it migh conflict with ``ymr.load``.
+``mir.load.post`` is similar and contains modules required only for postprocessing as it migh conflict with ``mir.load``.

-ymr.make
+mir.make
 ~~~~~~~~

-Wrapper used to compile YMeRo.
+Wrapper used to compile Mirheo.
 It calls the ``make`` command and additionally loads the correct modules and pass optional CMake flags.
 The arguments are the same as the ``make`` command.

-ymr.run
+mir.run
 ~~~~~~~

-Wrapper used to run YMeRo.
+Wrapper used to run Mirheo.
 It runs a given command after loading the correct modules.
 Internally calls the ``--exec-cmd`` passed during the configuation.
-Additionally, the user can execute profiling or debugging tools (see ``ymr.run --help`` for more information).
+Additionally, the user can execute profiling or debugging tools (see ``mir.run --help`` for more information).
 The parameters for the exec-cmd can be passed through the ``--runargs`` option, e.g.

     .. code-block:: console

-       $ ymr.run --runargs "-n 2" echo "Hello!"
+       $ mir.run --runargs "-n 2" echo "Hello!"
        Hello!
        Hello!

-Alternatively, these arguments can be passed through the environment variable ``YMR_RUNARGS``:
+Alternatively, these arguments can be passed through the environment variable ``MIR_RUNARGS``:

     .. code-block:: console

-       $ YMR_RUNARGS="-n 2" ymr.run echo "Hello!"
+       $ MIR_RUNARGS="-n 2" mir.run echo "Hello!"
        Hello!
        Hello!

 The latter use is very useful when passing a common run option to all tests for example.

-ymr.post
+mir.post
 ~~~~~~~~

 Wrapper used to run postprocess tools.
-This is different from ``ymr.run`` as it does not execute in parallel and can load a different set of modules (see ``ymr.load.post``)
+This is different from ``mir.run`` as it does not execute in parallel and can load a different set of modules (see ``mir.load.post``)

-ymr.avgh5
+mir.avgh5
 ~~~~~~~~~

 a simple postprocessing tool used in many tests.